If you have experienced or witnessed a hate crime or hate incident then Goldsmiths can help you report it to the police or local authority.

-If you or someone you know has been a victim of Hate Crime and you would like to report it, trained members of staff at Goldsmiths will be available to guide you through the reporting process and provide you access to support services.
+If you have experienced or witnessed a hate crime or hate incident and want to tell the police or local authority, trained members of staff at Goldsmiths will be available to guide you through the reporting process and provide you access to support services.

-Anyone can make a Hate Incident or Hate Crime report at Goldsmiths - we are open to students, staff and members of the public.
+Anyone can use the centre at Goldsmiths to report a hate crime or hate incident – the reporting centre is open to students, staff and members of the public.

 You can report a Hate Incident or Hate Crime by visiting either: